 A found that African Americans have a 47 percent increased risk of developing MS, compared to Caucasians.
 And women have three times more risk than men.So where were these hundreds of people?
 The women of color?
 Where and how could she find them?

 If anything deserved a hashtag, this did — and Reese knew just how to go about building a powerful online community.
 This year, she created #WeAreILLmatic, a first-of-its-kind support system for women of color living with multiple sclerosis (MS).
 With the campaign, Reese set out to change the landscape, redefine the image of “sick,” and unite the community of blacks living with the disease.

 Online communities are increasingly important places for people to find support.
-A study in the African Journal of Disability cites that even people with MS who are more passive, non-commenters in online communities find reprieve and benefits.
+A in the African Journal of Disability cites that even people with MS who are more passive, non-commenters in online communities find reprieve and benefits.
 With the backdrop of stories from more active users, they receive emotional support, information, and social companionship.
 They know, for maybe the first time, that they’re not alone.

 For #WeAreILLmatic, Reese took inspiration from the legendary rapper, Nas (who’s also given permission to use this name).
 His iconic 1994 album, “Illmatic,” has made a mark on music history.
 “We want to leave a mark on culture like Nas did with Illmatic,” their website says.

 The women who are sharing their #WeAreILLmatic stories are inspiring and dynamic.

 The next steps for #WeAreILLmatic is a 10-part, yearlong social media awareness tour which aims to bring eyes to the underserved topics regarding MS. The first part, “The Genesis,” is already in motion as more MS warriors share their stories using the hashtags #weareillmatic, #thegenesis, and #msawareness.

 After The Genesis, here’s a sneak peek into the future of Reese’s movement: